ecoYu/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Bryce
 email: ""
 ---
-Yu Xiaokun is a master's candidate in the Department of Economics at the University of Macau.
-He graduated from the School of Applied Economics at Renmin University of China with a bachelor's degree in Economics in 2023.
-His research interests include digital economics, innovation economics and quantitative history, with a particular focus on the socio-economic impact of major historical events.
+Yu Xiaokun is a PhD student at the School of Applied Economics, Renmin University of China.
+He obtained a Master of Social Science in Economics from the Department of Economics at the University of Macau in 2025.
+His research interests include Regional Economics, Industrial Economics, Public Finance, and Digital Economics.
+He is also a seasoned player of Werewolf.
 {style="text-align: justify;"}